swampapp/swamp/README.md

 ## Quick Start Guide

 The [quick start guide](docs/quickstart.md) will get you started with swamp.
-Don't worry, if you already know Restic this will be a walk in the park.
+Don't worry, if you already know Restic, this will be a walk in the park.

 ## Developer resources